What I would look for in a junior developer

 In those interviews I wasn’t looking for someone that had all the answers, I was looking for someone that I thought the team would enjoy working with and teaching.

-What I look for in a junior developer is a genuine desire to learn about things that right now probably seem so unknowable.
+What I look for in a junior developer is a genuine desire to learn about things that right now seem so unknowable.

 You see when you interview someone with many years of experience, you know they must kinda like working in development.
 When you are interviewing someone with no experience a question you need to ask is “do they actually want to be a developer”.